NecRaul/CYBERGIRLZ/README.md

 ## How to run it

-Replace the token in `config.json` with your bot's token.
+Replace the token in `config.json` with your bot's token and paste your YouTube cookies to `cookies.json`.

 ```Bash
 node index.js